hotio/website/docs/guides/torguard.md

 ## Re-Generate WireGuard Config

 After having requested the port forward, we'll have to re-generate our config.
-Go to the [Config Generator](https://torguard.net/tgconf.php?action=vpn-openvpnconfig) and make sure it's set like below.
+Go to the [Config Generator](https://torguard.net/tgconf.php?action=vpn-openvpnconfig){: target=_blank rel="noopener" } and make sure it's set like below.

 <img id="torguardImages" src="/img/torguard_config_generator_second.png" alt="TorGuard Config Generator Second">

 Hit `Generate Config`.
-Start the VPN image with the updated `conf` file and do a port check on [YouGetSignal](https://www.yougetsignal.com/tools/open-ports).
+Start the VPN image with the updated `conf` file and do a port check on [YouGetSignal](https://www.yougetsignal.com/tools/open-ports){: target=_blank rel="noopener" }.
 You'll see that our port is open and ready to receive traffic.

 <img id="torguardImages" src="/img/torguard_yougetsignal.png" alt="TorGuard YouGetSignal">